openshift/kube-compare/README.md

 ## Design Details

-###Corelators Design:
+### Corelators Design

-The oc adm compare uses Different Corelators to correlate between custer resources and their matching reference template.
+The kubectl cluster-compare uses Different Corelators to correlate between custer resources and their matching reference template.
 When Designing the structure of the corealtors we tried to come up with a design that will be: easy to add additional correlation logics, and will allow chaining of different corelators.